Lacrymology/states/salt/master/doc/index.rst

 ..
 TODO: INTRODUCTION TO SALT MASTER

-Consider seriously adding a :doc:`Salt Archive </salt/archive/server/doc/index>` to the role of the Salt Master.
+Consider seriously adding a :doc:`/salt/archive/server/doc/index` to the role of the Salt Master.
 That will speed up deployment of hosts and make them more resilient on third-party failure.

-In case there is no available git server already, adding :doc:`/git/server/doc/index>` to the role can be an option.
+In case there is no available git server already, adding :doc:`/git/server/doc/index` to the role can be an option.
 See :doc:`git` for details.

 If you need to perform remote call using